 WEDDING DAY MAKEUP TIMINGS

 The biggest wedding makeup tip, from a wedding photographers point of view, would be to do with timing.
 This is somewhat of a controversial topic, often with the makeup artists, hairstylists, photographers and other vendors all batteling for your time.

 But as I stated before, weddings are a collaboration with everyone working together to achieve the perfect outcome.
 With this in mind, scheduling your hair and make-up for the right time is essential as this frequently runs over.

 For weddings at noon, usually, the hair and make-up professionals come to your home or hotel room for about 7 am (obviously, this depends on how many people’s makeup they are doing etc, so best to check with them).

-It’s really important that you go first or second, but not last as you may be in the situation that everyone is ready but you and you may lose out on photographs before the service.
+It’s really important that you do not go last as you may be in the situation that everyone is ready but you, due to this you may lose out on photographs before the service.
 Especially if you are planning a ‘bridal reveal.’